 No one should be forced from their home because of coronavirus (COVID-19).
 But the clock is ticking – and if Housing Minister Robert Jenrick ends his temporary eviction ban, we will see a wave of unfair evictions that could lead to more homelessness.

 The coronavirus outbreak has lifted the lid on our failing, unaccountable, and expensive renting system.

 Renters are among the hardest hit by the pandemic gripping the country.
 Some 1.7 million are worried they will lose their jobs and face the prospect of not being able to pay the rent.
 Under current laws, they could also lose their home.

-The government brought in some protections for renters, but Universal Credit won't cover most people's rent – and the current pause on evictions is about to end on 25 June.
+The government brought in some protections for renters, but Universal Credit won't cover most people's rent – and the current pause on evictions ends on 23 August.

 Right now, tenants are falling into debt because of coronavirus – and if the government doesn't act now, these renters could be evicted once the ban ends.

 Together, we can make sure this doesn’t happen.
 Call on Housing Secretary Robert Jenrick to step in and protect renters before they lose their homes.